- General Information

 How can I apply for a special occasion license?

 Special occasion license applications are available online.
 The cost is $60 per day, per alcohol point of sale location.
 The application and fee must be submitted 45 days before the event to:

 Olympia, WA 98504-3085

 By law, the local authority (e.g. mayor or county executive) will be notified of your application and has 20 days to respond with an approval or objection to your application.

 Can I have alcohol at an event if I’m a nonprofit and I didn’t get a special occasion license?

 Yes.
 Non-profits can have alcohol at events without a special occasion license, if you hire a caterer who is licensed to sell alcohol at events.
 The proceeds must go directly to the caterer, not the nonprofit.
 The caterer will need to notify their local liquor enforcement officer and advise them of this activity.

 Can I use a banquet permit to sell alcohol at my nonprofit event?

 No. A banquet permit cannot be used to sell alcohol to anyone.
 They are for private functions where alcohol is provided to guests for free.
 A banquet permit is not available for events that include alcohol sales to the public or events advertised on social media.
-Add link to FAQ’s.
+Link to FAQs

 Does anyone serving alcohol need to have a Mandatory Alcohol Server Training (MAST) Permit?